Analysis | Trump accelerates his effort to wring power from the Republican Party

-But in this case, the “ramparts” were “a fundraising webpage” and “able-bodied” meant “anyone with some cash to pass along.”
+But in this case, the “ramparts” were a fundraising webpage and “able-bodied” meant anyone with some cash to pass along.
 There were three components to nearly every one of these messages: a falsehood about the election, a mention of Trump and a request for money.

 As a legal effort, it was a complete failure, with Trump’s claims only sporadically making it to court and then lawyers almost always being asked to leave while laughter hung in the air.
 As a political effort, it was actually worse, yielding no result other than the disgrace of an insurrection.
 But as a cash grab?
 Boffo.